horizonafricablockchain/rlgridworld/README.rst

 This is a simple yet efficient, highly customizable grid-world implementation to run reinforcement learning algorithms.

-Enviornment
+Environment
 -----------

-You can simply use string like
+You can simply use a string like

 .. code-block:: text